zeamanual/zeamanual/README.md

-- 👋 Hi, I’m @zeamanual
+- 👋 Hi, I’m zeamanual
 - 👀 I’m interested in Web development, AI, ML and Block Chain
-- 🌱 I’m currently learning ...Web and Mobile app development
+- 🌱 I’m currently learning Web and Mobile app development
 - 💞️ I’m looking to collaborate on any kind of projects that are related to software development
-- 📫 How to reach me, you can reach me at zeamanualfeleke@gamil.com
+- 📫 How to reach me, use zeamanualfeleke@gamil.com

 <!---
 zeamanual/zeamanual is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.